notanoty/lisp-project/README.md

 # lisp-project
-A small lisp project
+A small lisp project.

 This is my attempt to create lisp and garbage collector.